ratatui/ratatui/README.md

 The following example demonstrates the minimal amount of code necessary to setup a terminal and render "Hello World!".
-The full code for this example which contains a little more detail is in [hello_world.rs].
+The full code for this example which contains a little more detail is in the [Examples] directory.
 For more guidance on different ways to structure your application see the [Application Patterns] and [Hello World tutorial] sections in the [Ratatui Website] and the various [Examples].
-There are also several starter templates in the [templates] repository.
+There are also several starter templates available in the [templates] repository.

 Every application built with `ratatui` needs to implement the following steps: